 "He is considered by many people to be the finest athletic director in this country," said OSU president Gordon Gee.
-"Some of you have had an opportunity to talk with people at other places Andy has been, and I have been he was officially introduced to the Columbus press
+"Some of you have had an opportunity to talk with people at other places Andy has been, and I have been delighted that you have done so.